 - Letter of motivation: Highlight your academic/professional goals for studying abroad; for example, focus on the modalities of research and teaching at the partner university.

 - Language skills

 The European Commission has awarded UE the Erasmus Charter for Higher Education 2021-2027.
 Possession of a valid charter is a prerequisite for participation in ERASMUS+.
-It commits us to promoting student and staff exchanges and provides the quality framework for all activities within the ERASMUS programme.
+It commits us to promote student and staff exchanges and provides the quality framework for all activities within the ERASMUS programme.
+Read our ERASMUS+ policy statement here.
 The ERASMUS Charter for Students can be found here.
-Read our ERASMUS+ policy statement here.

 Zero-Grant students receive a tuition-free ERASMUS place, but no mobility grant.
 If there are not enough funds for all ERASMUS participants, applications submitted before the deadline will be served first.
 Students who have applied after the given deadline may not receive a mobility grant at first.
 If additional funds are then available, zero-grant exchange participants may retroactively receive the mobility grant, which would then be the same as that of students funded from the beginning.
 Residual applicants must therefore be aware that they may either not be funded at all (low probability) or receive the grant only during or after completion of the ERASMUS study abroad programme (high probability).